+The DepAD algorithm family, instantiated from the DepAD framework, follows the same procedure, outlined in Algorithm \ref{alg:depad}.
+The input to an algorithm is a dataset $\mathbf{D}$ and relevant parameters, and the output is the anomaly scores of all objects in $\textbf{D}$.
+User can then identify anomalies by top $l$ scored objects or objects whose scores exceed a predefined threshold.

+In Algorithm \ref{alg:depad}, the relevant variable selection is performed for each variable at Line 2, followed by the prediction model training at Line 3.
+The anomaly score generation phase occurs between Lines 5 and 14, where expected value estimation is carried out at Line 7, and the dependency deviations are computed at Line 8.
+Subsequently, the deviations are normalized at Line 10 and aggregated into anomaly scores at Line 13.
+Finally, the algorithm outputs the anomaly scores at Line 15.

+A DepAD algorithm is denoted by combining the acronyms of the specific techniques used in each phase, as shown in Tables \ref{tbl:ph1_summary}, \ref{tbl:ph2_summary}, and \ref{tbl:ph3_summary}, separated by `-'.
+For instance, if FBED is employed in Phase 1, CART in Phase 2, and PS in Phase 3, the corresponding DepAD algorithm is named as FBED-CART-PS.

-The time complexity of a DepAD algorithm depends on the techniques selected for the two steps of Phase 1, relevant variable selection and dependency model training.
-Taking IAMB-CART-RZPS as an example, for a dataset with $n$ objects and $m$ variables, the time complexity of the MB discovering using IAMB for $m$ variables is $O(m^2\lambda)$ \citep{aragam2015concave}, where $\lambda$ is the average size of MBs.
-The complexity of building a CART tree is $O(m\lambda nlogn)$ \citep{breiman1984classification}.
-Therefore, the overall complexity is $O(m^2 \lambda)+O(m\lambda nlogn)$.
+The time complexity of a DepAD algorithm depends on the techniques chosen for the first two phases.
+Let's consider an example, IAMB-CART-RZPS.
+For a dataset with $n$ objects and $m$ variables, the time complexity of discovering MB using IAMB for $m$ variables is $O(m^2\lambda)$~\cite{aragam2015concave}, where $\lambda$ represents the average size of MBs.
+The complexity of building CART trees is $O(m\lambda n\log n)$~\cite{breiman1984classification}, and the complexity of anomaly score generation is $O(nm)$.
+Therefore, the overall complexity is $O(m^2\lambda) + O(m\lambda n\log n)$.